‘Don’t give up hope’: COVID-19 survivor returns home after 49 days at Sarasota Memorial Hospital

 SARASOTA, Fla.
-(WFLA) – Something as simple as a phone charger made a big difference as 77-year-old Dr. Steve Heflerdefied beat the odds and survived his battle with COVID-19.
+(WFLA) – Something as simple as a phone charger made a big difference as 77-year-old Dr. Steve Hefler beat the odds and survived his battle with COVID-19.

 “Our neighbors are lined on both sides of the streets with signs saying, ‘Welcome home miracle man’, ‘Welcome home Steve’,” Dr. Hefler said of his return Friday to his home in North Venice after 49 days at Sarasota Memorial Hospital.